-HR - Student Help Payroll Inactivity Recap Report (UWHRR001)
+Running the Student Help Payroll Inactivity Recap Report in HRS

 - System-wide, in HRS, there are active Student Help Empl Records that have not been paid for many months.
-The Payroll Inactivity Process automatically identifies and terminats these job records.
+The Payroll Inactivity Process automatically identifies and terminates these job records.

 - The goal of this process is to decrease the number of active jobs in the HRS System.

 - Prevent payment errors

 - Improve reporting

 - Reduce the addition of unnecessary Employee Records

 - Reduce the need for institutions to manually term inactive records

 - Reduce confusion for Student Help with multiple jobs entering time

 - Reduce run times for large batch processes